David Hilbert

-David Hilbert (/ˈhɪlbərt/; /de/; 23 January 1862 – 14 February 1943) was a German mathematician and philosopher of mathematics and one of the most influential mathematicians of his time.
+David Hilbert (/ˈhɪlbərt/; /de/; 23 January 1862 – 14 February 1943) was a German mathematician and philosopher of mathematics and one of the most influential mathematicians of all time.

 Hilbert discovered and developed a broad range of fundamental ideas including invariant theory, the calculus of variations, commutative algebra, algebraic number theory, the foundations of geometry, spectral theory of operators and its application to integral equations, mathematical physics, and the foundations of mathematics (particularly proof theory).
 He adopted and defended Georg Cantor's set theory and transfinite numbers.
 In 1900, he presented a collection of problems that set a course for mathematical research of the 20th century.

 Hilbert and his students contributed to establishing rigor and developed important tools used in modern mathematical physics.
 He was a co-founder of proof theory and mathematical logic.

 Life

 Early life and education

 Hilbert, the first of two children and only son of Otto, a county judge, and Maria Therese Hilbert (née Erdtmann), the daughter of a merchant, was born in the Province of Prussia, Kingdom of Prussia, either in Königsberg, now Kaliningrad, (according to Hilbert's own statement) or in Wehlau (known since 1946 as Znamensk) near Königsberg where his father worked at the time of his birth.
 His paternal grandfather was David Hilbert, a judge and Geheimrat.
 His mother Maria had an interest in philosophy, astronomy and prime numbers, while his father Otto taught him Prussian virtues.
 After his father became a city judge, the family moved to Königsberg.
 David's sister, Elise, was born when he was six.
 He began his schooling aged eight, two years later than the usual starting age.

 In late 1872, Hilbert entered the Friedrichskolleg Gymnasium (Collegium fridericianum, the same school that Immanuel Kant had attended 140 years before); but, after an unhappy period, he transferred to (late 1879) and graduated from (early 1880) the more science-oriented Wilhelm Gymnasium.
 Upon graduation, in autumn 1880, Hilbert enrolled at the University of Königsberg, the "Albertina".
 In early 1882, Hermann Minkowski (two years younger than Hilbert and also a native of Königsberg but had gone to Berlin for three semesters), returned to Königsberg and entered the university.
 Hilbert developed a lifelong friendship with the shy, gifted Minkowski.